textileio/ipfs-camp-2019/workshop/markdown.md

 Sander | Aaron | Thomas

 note:
 - Our team today includes about half of Textile, so if anything goes wrong during the session, remember that it's the *other half's* fault, not ours ;) I think the way we're going to do this, is that I'll go through the session with you all, and Andrew and Ben will be available to troubleshoot, answer questions, and correct me when I make mistakes...
-  - I'm Carson Farmer, and I've been with Textile since the start, mostly building tools, writing about IPFS and Textile, developing training materials, and working on some new Javascript tools.
-I've written a lot about building tools with IPFS,
+- I'm Carson Farmer, and I've been with Textile since the start, mostly building tools, writing about IPFS and Textile, developing training materials, and working on our Javascript offerings.
+I've also written a lot about building tools with IPFS.
 - And Andrew...
 - ANd Ben...

 ---